AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_get_started_rn.md

 ## Prerequisites

-Before proceeding, ensure that your development and run environment meets the following requirements.
+Before proceeding, ensure that your development and run environment meet the following requirements.

 If your target platform is iOS:

-- MacOS 10.15.7 or later
+- macOS 10.15.7 or later
 - Xcode 12.4 or later, including command line tools
 - React Native 0.63.4 or later
 - NodeJs 16 or later, including npm package management tool